lekimlarra/react-cdk-base-project/README.md

 You will need to retrieve the key value from your AWS account.
 You can configure the API key values in the `.env` file.

+#### API Security

+You have 2 layers of security with this project:

+- API KEY
+- Cognito authorizer: This will only be set up if you choose to create a cognito pool

 #### Open API specs

 AWS provides an API to transform our API Gateway into a Swagger.
 It is not perfect, but it can be helpful sometimes.